 Why Do Some People Want to Quit Drinking Cold Turkey?

 When people are motivated to create a new beginning, it seems like quitting alcohol cold turkey may be a good idea.
 Quitting cold turkey means the sudden stop of alcohol use, without any gradual measures.
-Many recent studies show the benefits of quitting alcohol, which can entice people to stop abruptly:
+Many recent studies show the benefits of quitting alcohol and binge drinking, which can entice people to stop abruptly:

 - Improving your mental health